regen-network/regen-ledger/x/ecocredit/spec/08_tests.md

 - WHEN - user tries to cancel 20 credits
 - THEN - transaction fails, credits are NOT cancelled

-If a user tries to cancel credits and the user provides a valid batch denomination, then the transaction is successful and the credits are cancelled.
+If a user tries to cancel credits and the user provides a batch denom that exists, then the transaction is successful and the credits are cancelled.

-- GIVEN - user provides a valid batch denomination
+- GIVEN - user provides a batch denom that exists
 - WHEN - user tries to cancel credits
 - THEN - transaction is successful, credits are cancelled

-If a user tries to cancel credits and the user provides an invalid batch denomination, then the transaction fails and the credits are NOT cancelled.
+If a user tries to cancel credits and the user provides a batch denom that does not exist, then the transaction fails and the credits are NOT cancelled.

-- GIVEN - user provides an invalid batch denomination
+- GIVEN - user provides a batch denom that does not exist
 - WHEN - user tries to cancel credits
 - THEN - transaction fails, credits are NOT cancelled